xrarias/MyGenome/README.md

 3. IGV and the genome was explored to examine differences and similarities between the different programs.

+3a.
 A screen shot of IGV browser window showing an example of a gene predicted only by snap
 <img width="515" height="351" alt="GeneSnapOnly" src="https://github.com/user-attachments/assets/a8fbb967-c067-4ce1-ab4c-eeb8dadc37ff" />

+3b.
 A screen shot of IGV browser window showing an example of a gene predicted only by AUGUSTUS
 <img width="946" height="317" alt="GeneAugustusOnly" src="https://github.com/user-attachments/assets/bc416c95-282f-4a8c-87b6-362558f3d9ec" />

+3c.
 A screen shot of a gene where snap and AUGUSTUS predict the same exon/intron structure
 <img width="763" height="334" alt="BothGene" src="https://github.com/user-attachments/assets/93667ae1-6adc-4d52-bf22-b3b413764188" />

+3d.
 A screen shot of a gene where snap and AUGUSTUS predict a different exon/intron structure
 <img width="775" height="335" alt="image" src="https://github.com/user-attachments/assets/ea062fae-26fb-4cb7-a45a-cf0ffaf492fd" />

-A screen shot where a gene was successfully predicted by snap, AUGUSTUS, and MAKER and there is external evidence that the prediction is correct
+3e.
+A screen shot where a gene was successfully predicted by snap, AUGUSTUS, and MAKER with external evidence that the prediction is correct

 <img width="601" height="555" alt="image" src="https://github.com/user-attachments/assets/2e430e9d-cb05-4ee3-834e-f22f95069693" />